geekjuice/npmlist/README.md

 * Allow configuration of output colors.
 Realized current colorscheme may be fugly on some terminals...
 * Put options in `~/.npmrc` for easy fetch one less config file
+* Signify if using linked package or installed

 ## Credits